microsoft/vscode-docs/docs/python/linting.md

 | Output window in which to display messages | outputWindow | `"Python"` |
 | Exclude file and folder patterns | ignorePatterns | `[".vscode/*.py", "**/site-packages/**/*.py"]`  |

-When enabling `lintOnSave` you might also want to enable on the generic `files.autoSave` option (see [Save / Auto Save](/docs/editor/codebasics.md#_save-auto-save)).
+When enabling `lintOnSave`, you might also want to enable the generic `files.autoSave` option (see [Save / Auto Save](/docs/editor/codebasics.md#save-auto-save)).
 The combination provides frequent linting feedback in your code as you type.

 ## Specific linters